learn-co-students/se-west-042224-Phase-1-JavaScript-Inventory-Tool/03_DOM_Events/assets/slides.md

 ### Lecture Goals

 - Explain the importance of event handling in modern web applications
-- Explain how callback functions are used with event listeners
+- Explain how callback functions are used with event listeners { .fragment }
-- Observe how to add a form to a webpage using HTML and JavaScript
+- Observe how to add a form to a webpage using HTML and JavaScript  { .fragment }
-- Observe how onSubmit events are used to receive information from Users via forms
+- Observe how onSubmit events are used to receive information from Users via forms { .fragment }
-- Explain the purpose of the `.preventDefault()` method
+- Explain the purpose of the `.preventDefault()` method { .fragment }
-- Use MDN to discover and interact with JavaScript events
+- Use MDN to discover and interact with JavaScript events { .fragment }

 ---